What the pilot actually buys

 AlexAI works best in adult Discord communities that already have active moderators, a clear

-the strongest candidates.
+communities are the strongest early candidates.

 Strong fit

-voice presence.
+utility commands, recaps, or voice presence.

 Not a fit yet